Get up to 3 quotes by filling in only 1 quick form

 Another factor that can impact labour costs is, for example, switching your boiler type to oil from gas or another fuel type.
 This will cost considerably more.
 You can expect costs of around £500 for labour replacing a like-for-like oil combi boiler and something nearer to £2,000 for more complex fuel switches.

-Installing a gas boiler is likely to cost, in comparison, between £500 to £1,000.
+Installing the best gas boilers for home heating is likely to cost, in comparison, between £500 to £1,000.
 The need to install an oil storage tank and any other related pipework or parts is partly why the costs rise for an oil heating system.

 Location can also affect labour costs.
 Whether you opt for an internal or external oil boiler, or whether you simply want to move your existing boiler to a new location, there can be cost differences depending on where you choose to store your oil boiler.